reTHINK-project/specs/dynamic-view/basics/allocate-address.md

 Step 10: otherwise, if the Runtime Registry returns an Address, no further address allocation tasks are performed.

-Steps 11: the allocated address is returned
+Steps 11: the allocated address is returned with information about if this is a new allocated address or not